DeepLearningDev/Isekai-Earth/The Pantheon/Ayer.md

 > Domains: Reincarnation
 > Alignment: Lawful Good
-> Personality: Eccentric and light-hearted
+> Personality: Fakes as naive and airy but is really pious and condescending
 > Role: One of the several Gods of this reality

 ###### Appearance: